 Spelling variations of this family name include: Quintana, Quintanella, Quintanilla, Quintaniella, Quintano, Quinto, Quintero and many more.

 First found in Castile, the medieval kingdom of the northern peninsula whose language and customs eventually spread to many countries of the world.

 This web page shows only a small excerpt of our Quintana research.
 Another 271 words(19 lines of text) covering the years 1175, 1534, 1660, 1734, 1699, 1774, 1755, 1774, 1772 and 1857 are included under the topic Early Quintana History in all our PDF Extended History products.

 Another 177 words(13 lines of text) are included under the topic Early Quintana Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Quintana Settlers in the United States in the 18th Century
+Quintana Settlers in United States in the 18th Century

-Quintana Settlers in the United States in the 19th Century
+Quintana Settlers in United States in the 19th Century

 The Quintana Family Crest was acquired from the Houseofnames.com archives.
 The Quintana Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.